risclite/R8051/README.md

 Thank you for interesting in this new type of 8051 soft core.
 This core has only 2 files and the main one has 700 statements to support all 111 instructions of 8051.
 Yes, I make it with fully synthesizable verilog.

 First of all, please open **rtl/r8051.v** and review it.The another file: **rtl/instruction.v** is an included file which has some verilog functions.
-That are all RTL files to implementation.
+These are all RTL files to implementation.

 There is a folder: **Hello** that has 111-instructions compliance tests project.
 If your have the software "KEIL", you can open this project and check it.
 You can comment or uncomment any single instruction test and re-compile again.
 The other folder **sim** has one testbench file: **tb.v**, it is understandable easily for verilog designer.
 You may compile **tb.v** and **r8051.v** for your other simulator.
 This testbench file will link the compiled binary file of **HELLO** directory to the simulation.
 Instructions in the binary file will be fetched one by one and be executed.
 You can open a wave window and drag signals you are instresting in.